 Hybrid cloud computing has been touted as the future for enterprise IT infrastructure.
 This hybrid model would give any business a competitive edge over its competition.
-Reasons to adopt the hybrid cloud vary and include:
+Reasons to adopt the hybrid cloud vary and include higher scalability requirements, lower costs, better disaster recovery and business continuity.

 Organizations need to understand that the challenges posed by hybrid cloud deployment will be different from what they face during the deployment of just a public cloud or private cloud solution.
 Both in-house and external resources need to be well prepared to tackle challenges based on the requirements of a business.